 As the cool weather sets in we’re constantly searching for a meal that will reinvigorate our attitude to the dreary weather.
-The city is a melting pot for fantastic flavours and discovering them is made easy our list of Auckland city centre's best cold weather comfort food.
-Satisfy the need for a hearty meal by grabbing a spicy kimchi jjiage from Lorne Street's Faro or pick up a classic cheese toastie from everyone's favourite High Street café Chuffed.
-Finding what your heart desires this winter won’t be too difficult.
+The city is a melting pot for fantastic flavours and discovering them is made easy thanks to our list of Auckland city centre's best cold weather comfort food.
+Whether juicy dumplings, mouthwatering lamb shanks or a blue cheese gnudi, finding what your heart desires this winter won’t be too difficult.

 Hello Mister is the go-to destination for lovers of classic Vientamense cuisine in the city centre.
 The Baba and Mama Pho is a rare beef rice noodle soup made from light beef stock broth, sirloin steak sliced thinly and with a garnish of chili and coriander.
 Perfect for any time of the day.